 *The Messiah would never directly reveal himself, or he would be stoned to death.
 Jesus alludes to his position often, Lk.
 11.31-32, “a greater than Solomon is here…greater than Jonah is here.”

-Surely the above statement reflects the lofty heights of consciousness, that which lies beyond the veil of our physical sight; but that perceived with spiritual eyes and understood with spiritual mind.
+Surely the above statement reflects the lofty heights of consciousness, that which lies beyond the veil of our physical sight; but that perceived with spiritual eyes and understood with a spiritual mind.
 Much of the Gospel of John deals with Jesus elucidating upon the veil, not just for himself as he reveals it, but for us as well.
 For us, and as we read and then travel with Jesus into the other side of the veil, enlightened Jesus becomes revealed.

 It is later Jesus will state in Lk.
 24.47, “that repentance of sins should be preached in His (Jesus) name to all nations, beginning in Jerusalem.”
 John the Baptist preached repentance of sin for forgiveness; Jesus preached repentance of sin under the identity of his own name.
 The progression of the teaching, whether one accepts it on a religious basis, soars into very lofty heights of consciousness.

 In John 12, verses 44 through 50 Jesus reveals much of his identity, beginning with, “he who sees me sees He who sent me,” a teaching of unification and oneness, or the full enlightenment into God.
 A God sent being, Jesus is at one with God, yet pronouncing his own identity.
 Later he speaks of himself as the way, that not only is the truth in him but that he is the truth in his person, and thus the life (Jn.
 14.6).
 Jesus rends the veil once more, revealing the nature of his identity, and then transcends all obstacles even unto the end.